Akihiko-Fuji/Akihiko-Fuji/README.md

 # Hi, I'm Akihiko Fujita 👋

-I am a manufacturing engineer, systems builder, and practical problem solver from Japan.
+I am a manufacturing engineer, systems builder, and workflow redesign practitioner from Japan.

-My work sits at the intersection of **manufacturing**, **workflow redesign**, and **digital implementation**.
+My work focuses on transforming complex manufacturing operations into practical, structured, and sustainable systems.
-In many cases, it is closely aligned with **Business Process Re-engineering (BPR)**:
+In many cases, the nature of my work is closely aligned with **Business Process Re-engineering (BPR)**:
-I do not just improve isolated tools — I redesign workflows, information flow, operations, and supporting systems as a connected whole.
+I redesign not only tools, but also workflows, information flow, operational logic, and the systems that support them.

-I enjoy building systems that are not only technically functional, but also genuinely useful on the factory floor.
+I am especially interested in building solutions that work in the real world — not just in theory, not just on slides, and not just as software prototypes.

 ---

-## What I Work On
+## What I Do

-### Factory Systems & Workflow Redesign
+### Manufacturing Systems, Workflow Redesign, and Implementation
-I design, build, and operate practical systems for manufacturing sites, including:
+I design and implement systems for real factory environments, including:

 - **MES and shop-floor data collection systems**
-- **Human-work tracking systems**, not just machine monitoring
+- **Human-work tracking systems**, not only machine monitoring
 - **Error-prevention systems** for materials and work procedures
 - **Warehouse and inventory systems** using **QR codes** and **RFID**
 - **Work instruction printing systems** optimized for efficiency and material minimization
-- **Internal support tools**, data utilities, and visualization apps built with **Python** and **Streamlit**
+- **Internal tools, operational utilities, and data visualization apps** built with **Python** and **Streamlit**

-My role often spans the full lifecycle:
+What makes my role distinctive is that I often work across the entire chain:

-**problem discovery → process redesign → system design → hardware evaluation → coding → deployment → operational support**
+**problem discovery → workflow redesign → system architecture → hardware evaluation → coding → deployment → operational support**

-That is one reason why I describe my work as strongly connected to **BPR in real manufacturing environments**.
+Because of that, I see my work not simply as software development, but as **practical engineering for operational transformation**.

 ### Engineering Background
-I have experience in:
+My background includes:

 - production equipment selection
 - machinery installation
 - line construction
 - process design
 - logistics planning and operations
-- continuous improvement in manufacturing environments
+- manufacturing process improvement

-I also have particular experience with **roll-to-roll equipment** and production engineering.
+I also have particular experience with **roll-to-roll equipment**, where process conditions, handling, and operational design must work together as one system.

-### Research & Professional Community
+### Professional Community
-I am a member of the **ENAA Smart Factory Research Group**, where I stay engaged with broader discussions around manufacturing digitalization and smart factory practices.
+I am a member of the **ENAA Smart Factory Research Group**, where I stay engaged with broader discussions on manufacturing digitalization and smart factory practices.

+---

+## What I Bring

+I am particularly strong in areas where the following need to come together:

+- understanding how work is actually done on site
+- redesigning workflows and operating rules
+- translating requirements into working systems
+- integrating hardware, software, and operations
+- building tools that are practical enough to survive real use

+In other words, I work best on problems that are too technical for pure operations roles, and too operational for pure software roles.

 ---